dmolitor/housing-prices/README.md

 [![Github Pages Docker](https://github.com/dmolitor/housing-prices/actions/workflows/github-pages-docker.yml/badge.svg)](https://github.com/dmolitor/housing-prices/actions/workflows/github-pages-docker.yml)
 <!-- badges: end -->

-The goal of this repo is to document a (potentially multi-lingual) analysis with [Quarto](https://quarto.org/) that is deployed to [GitHub Pages](https://dmolitor.com/housing-prices) via GitHub Actions and Docker.
+The goal of this repo is to document an analysis with [Quarto](https://quarto.org/) that is deployed to [GitHub Pages](https://dmolitor.com/housing-prices) via GitHub Actions and Docker.